geraintpalmer/geraintpalmer.github.io/_teaching/latex-refresher.md

       \label{fig:myimage}
     \end{figure}

-***Challenge*** In your article, label all sections, subsections, equations and figures.
+***Challenge:*** In your article, label all sections, subsections, equations and figures.
 Write some sentences that refer to all these things.